-This course is an introduction to multicultural literary works of the United States, with emphases on novels, autobiographies, poetry, short stories, drama, memoir, essays, journals and other literary genres.
-This course requires students to read and understand a variety of texts in order to explore issues of race, ethnicity, class, caste, gender, sex, sexuality, nation, region, disability, age and ecosystem, along with history, formal dynamics and the personal as political.
+This course is an introduction to multicultural literary works of the United States.
+Students will read, understand, and explore issues of race, ethnicity, class, caste, gender, sex, sexuality, nation, region, disability, age, or ecosystem within a variety of literary genres.
+Considerations of history, formal dynamics, ideas, and the personal as political (activism) will also be explored.